 - Starting and ending points: Tongariro National Park visitor centre.

-The views that the walk provides is something to die for.
+The views of the Tama Lakes Walk is something to die for.
 We took lots and lots of pictures of the two volcanic mountains: Mount Ruapehu and Mount Ngauruhoe, that are visible throughout the trail.

 Tip: Ensure you carry lunch as the walk requires one whole day.
 My friend is a very good and experienced hiker and she suggested that carrying boiled eggs are a good option.

 After about 3 hours, we reached the Lower Tama Lake and the effort of the walk totally paid off.
 The views of the lake was so refreshing and beautiful.

 We then decided to head to the Upper Tama Lake.
 The walk to the lake was steep and was on the loose gravel mud path, which makes it slippery and difficult.
 And as people had mentioned to us, Upper Tama Lake was even more spectacular than the Lower Tama Lake.

 Since it was getting dark, we decided to head back but the return route that we took was through the waterfalls.
 The path had few steps and mostly in the bushes.

 The sunset along the way was very pretty and colorful.
 And the last 30 minutes of our walk was the highlight of our walk where we walked under the Milky Way and that was the memorable moment of my day.

 Tip: Ensure the hiking shoes that you wear are strong and durable, the path is muddy, slippery and wet.